zerocracy/zerocracy.github.io/_posts/2018/10/2018-10-01-remote-work.md

 office will not change anything, itʼll even provoke laziness.

 In our software teams we have tried many ways how to manage 350+ people to work at home productively.
-And real changes has come when we started to pay not per working time, but for delivered result.
+And real changes has come only when we started to pay not per working time, but for the delivered result.
 That was the turning point.
 We tested this approach on dozens of projects and for the last few years of implementing this method, development cost [was reduced](https://www.yegor256.com/2014/04/11/cost-of-loc.html) 3-5 times, while programmers